segment-integrations/analytics-android-integration-adobe-analytics/README.md

 ## Usage

 After adding the dependency, you must register the integration with our SDK.
-To do this, import the Amplitude integration:
+To do this, import the Adobe Analytics integration:

 ```